Christmas Brunch Recipes: Three Ways to Serve Eggs

 Baked Eggs

-One dish—baked eggs in ramekins—was one of her most successful.
+One dish—baked eggs in ramekins—was one of my mother’s most successful Christmas brunch recipes.
 She served it on special occasions.
 These days, I make it part of Christmas brunch whenever she visits for the holidays.

 Ingredients